ArshadAman/Morse_Code/README.md

 # Morse_Code
-This is a python based script to change the text to the morse code.
+This is a python based web application to change the text to the morse code.